Uniswap/org-v1/src/pages/docs/v2/04-pools/04-understanding-returns.md

 title: Understanding Returns
 ---

+## Introduction

 Uniswap incentivizes users to add liquidity to pools by rewarding providers with fees that are collected by the protocol.
 A 0.3% fee is taken on the input amount for all swaps.

 While, in the general sense, Uniswap market making is an interesting investment opportunity for retail investors, this doesn’t come without a catch.
 Market making, in general, is a complex activity which has the risk of losing money (compared to just **hodling**) in the case of big directional moves of the underlying asset price.

+## Example

 Consider the case where a liquidity provider adds 10,000 DAI and 100 WETH to a pool (for a total value of \$20,000), the liquidity pool is now 100,000 DAI and 1,000 ETH in total.
 Because the amount supplied is equal to 10% of the total liquidity, the contract mints and sends the market maker “liquidity tokens” which entitle them to 10% of the liquidity available in the pool.
 These are not speculative tokens to be traded.
 They are merely an accounting or bookkeeping tool to keep track of how much the liquidity providers are owed.
 If others subsequently add/withdraw coins, new liquidity tokens are minted/burned such that the everyone’s relative percentage share of the liquidity pool remains the same.

 **Now let’s assume the price trades on Coinbase from $100 to $150.
 The Uniswap contract should reflect this change as well after some arbitrage.
-Traders will add DAI and remove ETH until the new ratio is now 150:1.** What happens to the liquidity provider?
+Traders will add DAI and remove ETH until the new ratio is now 150:1.**

+What happens to the liquidity provider?
 The contract reflects something closer to 122,400 DAI and 817 ETH (to check these numbers are accurate, 122,400 \* 817 = 100,000,000 (our constant product) and 122,400 / 817 = 150, our new price).
 Withdrawing the 10% that we are entitled to would now yield 12,240 DAI and 81.7 ETH.
 The total market value here is $24,500.
 Roughly $500 worth of profit was missed out on as a result of the market making.

 **Obviously no one wants to provide liquidity out of charitable means, and the revenue isn’t dependent on the ability to flip out of good trades (there is no flipping).
 Instead, 0.3% of all trade volume is distributed proportionally to all liquidity providers.
 By default, these fees are put back into the liquidity pool, but can be collected any any time.
 It’s difficult to know what the trade off is between revenues from fees and losses from directional movements without knowing the amount of in-between trades.
 The more chop and back and forth, the better.**